manpreetwantstolearn/zenith/README.md

-# Astra
+# Zenith

-**Astra** is a high-performance, production-ready C++ framework designed for building scalable microservices.
+**Zenith** is a high-performance, production-ready C++ framework designed for building scalable microservices.
 It provides a robust set of libraries and abstractions for HTTP/1.1 and HTTP/2 communication, database interactions, state machine management, and observability.

 ## 🚀 Key Features